flutter/website/faq.md

 ### Why would I want to share layout code across iOS and Android?

-More and more, we see mobile app layouts and designs converging to be more brand-driven and unified across platforms.
+More and more, we see mobile app layouts and designs evolving to be more brand-driven and unified across platforms.
+This implies a strong motivation to share layout and UI code across iOS and Android.

+The brand identity and customization of the app's aesthetic design is now becoming more important than strictly adhering to traditional platform aesthetics.
+For example, app designs often require custom fonts, colors, shapes, motion, and more in order to clearly convey their brand identity.

+More and more, we see common layout patterns deployed across iOS and Android.
 For example, the "bottom nav bar" pattern can now be naturally found across iOS and Android.
-The brand identity and customization of the app's aesthetic design is now becoming more important than strictly adhering to traditional platform aesthetics.

-Given the importance of brand-driven design, plus the fact that modern apps often have many customized design elements (including branding, widgets, animations, and information architectures) sharing layout and UI code across platforms is a common practice.
+There seems to be a convergence of design ideas across mobile platforms.

-When designers choose to implement different app layouts for iOS and Android, Flutter makes that possible.
-Developers are free to check the mobile OS and render different layouts, though we find this to be not too common in practice.
+When designers choose to implement different app layouts for iOS and Android, Flutter makes that possible, too.
+Developers are free to check the mobile OS and render different layouts, though we find this to be not uncommon in practice.

 ### Can I interop with my mobile platform's default programming language?